 - For organizations that bring through plans with multiple product lines:

 - The plan will now have to show evidence or samples by product line (e.g. Medicare, Medicaid, Commercial/Exchange) for some select elements (Note: This is not for all elements, just select ones).

 - Where applicable, the plan will be scored by product line at the element level and element scores will be added up for each standards category to produce a distinct score for each product line.
-(Note: Previously plans received an average score for a plan that included all product lines).
+(Note: Previously plans received an average score that included all product lines).

 - In addition, any corrective action plans (which today are for the entire plan across all product lines) will be targeted to the product line where the score indicates a corrective action plan is needed.

 - This helps clarify to plans, states and others where areas of concern lie, and helps plans better focus on areas that need improvement.

 Today, NCQA has two different ways to look at a health plan’s quality: the status a plan earns as part of accreditation (e.g. excellent, commendable or accredited) and a numerical rating as part of annual health plan ratings released each September.
 NCQA received feedback that these different methodologies can be confusing for consumers, employers and others trying to discern a health plan’s quality.